This page provides a glossary of terminology with definitions for InsightCloudSec-specific terminology as well as some useful cloud-based terms.

 Relative to EDH, a central account that ingests events from one or more Producers.
 See also Event-Driven Harvesting (AWS).

-Container Vulnerabilities (Container Vulnerability Management)
+Container Vulnerabilities (Container Vulnerability Assessment)

 a vulnerability (CVE) associated with the InsightCloudSec feature that continuously assesses all container images specified in production workloads to detect installed packages with known vulnerabilities.
-Check out additional terminology here.

 A Compliance Pack (a type of Insight Pack), customized for specific uses.
 Custom packs can be created from existing--or base--packs, and adding or removing specific Insights as desired.
 Custom Packs are found on the Custom Packs tab of the Insights main page.